 The trek involved a number of river crossings, the majority of the time over wooden bridges.
-On one occasion, however, the bridge has collapsed at an angle into the water making for a tricky walk across the top requiring a good amount of balance!
-On another occasion the bridge has collapsed altogether so we waded across the freezing, thigh-deep river which thankfully wasn’t flowing too quickly.
+On one occasion, however, the bridge had collapsed at an angle into the water making for a tricky walk across the top requiring a good amount of balance!
+On another occasion the bridge had collapsed altogether so we waded across the freezing, thigh-deep river which thankfully wasn’t flowing too quickly.

 We also found some energy after a long second day to explore the fortress ruins perched precariously atop the razor-sharp peak near Upper Hankar.
 The views are absolutely stunning and one’s imagination runs wild thinking about what life must have been like here.

-We started climbing on the third morning, enjoying stunning views of the staggered rows of peaks and a few pretty lakes on our way up to the tented accommodation at Nimaling.
+After a gentle first two days, we started climbing on the third morning and we enjoyed stunning views of the staggered rows of peaks and a few pretty lakes as we made our way up to the tented accommodation at Nimaling.

 Sitting in the expansive valley floor with a view of the 6400m snow-capped Kang Yatse, Nimaling was undoubtedly the most beautiful accommodation setting although the tents were clearly old and worn (all had some sort of zipper issue and were thus unable to close properly so wrap up warmly!).